at621/credit_risk_reg_requirements/README.md

 #### Usage Instructions

-Below is a simple example of how to load the CSV file using Python’s **pandas**:
+Below is an example of how to load the CSV file using Python’s **pandas**:

 ```python
 import pandas as pd